 These simple oatmeal protein pancakes for one are high in natural protein (almost 12 grams!) and easily customized to fit different tastes.

-I’m a bit embarrassed to tell you that although Sam just turned three, he still isn’t fully weaned nor fully potty-trained.
+I'm a bit embarrassed to tell you that although Sam just turned three, he still isn't fully weaned.

-It’s been a bit tiring to find meals that he likes to eat on a consistent basis.
-One day, he loves a food, and the next, he wants nothing to do with it!
+It's been a bit tiring to find meals that he likes to eat on a consistent basis, but these oatmeal protein pancakes have fit the bill nicely!

 My little diablo!